rsdoiel/antenna/going_electric.md

 date: 2025-07-10, from: Inside EVs News

-Once-troubled Cadillac has become America's number one luxury EV brand. and it's not slowing down just because it's ahead.
+Once-troubled Cadillac has become America's number one luxury EV brand.
+And it's not slowing down just because it's ahead.

 <br>